salaboy/opensource/README.md

 # Open Questions
 - How does Open Source Software relates to Cloud Services and Managed Solutions?
+Is it loosing relevance or importance from a competition point of view?
 - From a monetization point of view, how does the business model changes or adapts when Open Source software wants to be monetized as a SaaS offering
+- Which goverments promote Open Source actively?
+How does these programs looks like?

 # References